OliverZott/velosaurus-backend/README.md

 - Repository Pattern ?
 - CQRS ? --> Probably complete overkill

-- DEPLOY
+DEPLOY:

 - Seq online - for hosted env
-    - Mongo online - Atlass instead local instance
+- Mongo online - Atlas instead local instance
 - Deployment with Atlas

 ## Questions

 - How use ENUM in controller ?!
-- DTOs in frontende / backend ?! (how map api reponse on jsx object)
+- DTOs in frontend / backend ?! (how map api response on jsx object)

 ## Remarks